ricebear-org/ricebear-org.github.io/discord.md

 - E - Channel for special events.

-Suffixes may not be present in voice channels outside Main Voice.
+This channel name format may not be present in voice channels outside Main Voice.

 ## User Roles and Perks